Practical Plumber Ideas to Reuse Water in Your Home

 Here are 9 ways to save or reuse water

 1. Turn off the water when you are brushing your teeth (it saves 5 gallons of water per brushing), when you wash your hands (and count to 15), or when scrubbing pots & pans in the sink.
 Teach your children to do the same.

-2. Keep a bucket in your bathroom and as your shower water warms up fill the bucket and use it later to water plants, mop the floor, or help wash your car bike, patio etc.
+2. Keep a bucket in your bathroom and as your shower water warms up to fill the bucket and uses it later to water plants, mop the floor, or help wash your car, bike, patio etc.

 3. Keep a container ( I use a milk jug) under your sink and fill it with the water left from boiling pasta and eggs, then water your plants with it.
 (You can also add your leftover coffee to this giving your plants a great boost of nutrients which encourages blooming.)

 4. Buy or make a rain catcher to collect rainwater to use for watering plants, washing your car, bike, boat, house exterior, etc.

 5. Put a half gallon container, or a brick in your toilet tank to cut down on water stored in your tank.

 6. Replace your toilets and shower heads with the low flow when they need replacing.

 7. Plant drought-resistant plants and indigenous plants so they require less watering during the spring & summer.

 8. Wash only full loads of clothes and dishes.
 It is also better to use your washing machine & dishwasher rather than washing by hand.
 It uses much less water.